stilobique/BlenderTemplate/readme.md

 All unit tests call docker image [stilobique/blender:latest](https://hub.docker.com/repository/docker/stilobique/blender).

 # Addons/Plugins dependency
 Update json file `tests/dependency.json` with name, archive and repository Github path.
+Each entry requiert `archive name`, the repository url path '{owner}/{repo}' and optional parameter if the release needed to be a prerelease.

 > ⛔ The `moderlab_plugin` need to be on last entry.